Karwendel Two-Day Hut Hike

 How difficult is the Karwendel Hike?

 The route from Schartnitz to Eng via Karwendel Haus is a fairly simple hike, with little difficulty either in technicality or navigation.
 For most of the route you’re walking along a wide gravel track and there are no extremely steep sections.
-Of the two-day hike, neither day is particularly far and so it’s not too strenuous.
+Of the two-day hike, neither day is particularly far so it’s not too strenuous.

 The path is narrowest after Falkenhütte on the second day when the route traverses a rocky, scree slope.
 However, as long as you have a bit of surefootedness it’s very easy.
 After this, there’s quite a long steep downhill on a slightly rocky path toward Eng in the valley.
 To save your knees, take hiking poles*!